Biodiversity loss: Earthworms

 Scientists have studied loss of earthworms from several long-term agronomic trials.
 They found that relative biomass losses of minus 50–100% (with a mean of minus 83%) match or exceed those reported for other faunal groups.
 Thus it is clear that earthworms are similarly depleted in the soils of fields used for intensive agriculture.
 Earthworms play an important role in ecosystem function, helping with biological processing in soil, water, and even greenhouse gas balancing.
 There are five reasons for the decline of earthworm diversity: "(1) soil degradation and habitat loss, (2) climate change, (3) excessive nutrient and other forms of contamination load, (4) over-exploitation and unsustainable management of soil, and (5) invasive species".
-Factors like tillage practices and intensive land use decimate the soil and plant roots that earthworms use to create their biomass.
+Factors like tillage practices and intensive land use deplete the soil and plant roots that earthworms use to create their biomass.
 This interferes with carbon and nitrogen cycles.

 Knowledge of earthworm species diversity is quite limited as not even 50% of them have been described.
 Sustainable agriculture methods could help prevent earthworm diversity decline, for example reduced tillage.
 The Secretariat of the Convention on Biological Diversity is trying to take action and promote the restoration and maintenance of the many diverse species of earthworms.